 Advertisement

-Many women with endometriosis suffer in silence but treatment can ease their symptoms and help preserve their fertility.
+Many people with endometriosis do not seek treatment, but there are options that can ease their symptoms and help preserve fertility.

 Young woman lying on bed

-Q: What are the warning signs of endometriosis?
+Q: What are the symptoms of endometriosis?

 Q: Do we know why this happens?